 Hibiscus Petroleum BHD (5199) — Net Asset Quality Index

 Hibiscus Petroleum BHD (5199) has a Net Asset Quality Index of 36.4% as of June 2025.
 This metric measures the proportion of total assets financed by shareholders' equity — total assets of RM7.43 Billion minus total liabilities of RM4.73 Billion yields net assets of RM2.71 Billion.
 A higher index indicates a stronger, lower-leverage balance sheet.
-Check Hibiscus Petroleum BHD (5199) asset resilience to evaluate the company's liquid asset resilience ratio.
+See how many days can Hibiscus Petroleum BHD fund operations to measure how many days the company can operate on defensive assets alone.

 Quality Index